Basic Kirwan injectivity and its applications: Abstract

 \section{Abstract}

 Consider the Hamiltonian action of a torus on a transversely symplectic foliation that is also Riemannian.
 When the transverse hard Lefschetz property is satisfied, we establish a foliated version of the Kirwan injectivity theorem, and use it to study Hamiltonian torus actions on transversely K\"ahler foliations.
-Among other things, we prove a foliated version of the Carrell-Liberman theorem.
-As an immediate consequence, this confirms a conjecture raised by Battaglia and Zaffran on the basic Hodge numbers of symplectic toric quasifolds.
-As an aside, we also present a symplectic approach to the calculation of basic Betti numbers of symplectic toric quasifolds.
+Among other things, we prove a foliated analogue of the Carrell--Liberman theorem.
+As an application, this confirms a conjecture raised by Battaglia--Zaffran on the basic Hodge numbers of symplectic toric quasifolds.
+Our methods also allow us to present a symplectic approach to the calculation of the Betti numbers of symplectic toric quasifolds as diffeological spaces.